 A claimant is disqualified from unemployment insurance benefits during a work stoppage caused by a labor dispute.
 A work stoppage due to a labor dispute must be the cause of unemployment to result in the striking worker's disqualification from receiving unemployment benefits.
 Titan Tire Corp. v.
-Employment Appeal Bd., 641 N.W.2d 752 (Iowa 2002).
+Employment Appeal Bd., 641 N.W.2d 752 (lowa 2002).
 There is an exception to this disqualification if the claimant is not financing, participating in, or directly interested in the labor dispute AND does not belong to a class of workers who are financing, participating in, or directly interested in the labor dispute.
 See Iowa Code 96.5(4)(a).

-There is little guidance in lowa statues, administrative regulations, or case law as to what constitutes "participating in or financing or [being] directly interested in the dispute" within the meaning of the statute at issue.
+There is little guidance in Iowa statues, administrative regulations, or case law as to what constitutes "participating in or financing or [being] directly interested in the dispute" within the meaning of the statute at issue.
 However, the plain meaning of "interest" supports a finding that at minimum others in claimant's class of workers who were on strike were "interested in the labor dispute."
 See INTEREST, Black's Law Dictionary (11th ed.
 2019) (defining interest as "the object of any human desire; esp., advantage or profit of a financial nature.").
-The evidence also supports a finding that others in claimant's class of workers were participating in the labor dispute by going on strike.